alvinf7989/sep11-freedom-project/blog/entry02.md

     move(LEFT, 240),
 ]);
 ```
 This on its own created a platform that moved from left to right, but I did a good old-fashioned thing called tinkering and changed the values as well as uncommenting the `move()` function because I just wanted a platform to go on the ground and have the bean land on it.
+I did do some changes to the rectangle shape and positioning.
+For example `pos()` no longer has a complex value, as I gave it a simpler one.
+After using `http-server` this successfully worked and my bean fell on the obstacle that I created.
+I also did a small feature
 ## My Goal

 ## EDP
 I am now fully into the **Researching** Part of the Engineering Design Process.
 I used a lot of Kaboom.js to learn how to make obstacles and make my coffee bean move from the user control.
+The thing that I'm wondering is, what do I have to do to get to the Brainstorming part of the process?
 ## Skills
 * **Embracing Failure:** When I had these coding issues with the practices on my Kaboom files, I took one step at a time and learned that that one mistake could be helpful for me to learn.
 For example, when I had an error that my sprite name wasn't defined I learned that I actually forgot to declare a variable called play and set it equal to the added sprite
 * **Attention To Detail:**